-She smiled like I was the cutest thing.
+She smiles like I’m the cutest thing.
 “Well, that is something, but you need to see all the opportunities you’ll have there.
 Their student drama club is called Hasty Pudding.
 You’ll be doing Shakespeare and other great plays”

 “We call it Crème Brulee.
-We did Shakespeare in 11th grade.”
+And, we did Shakespeare in 11th grade.”

 “I know how brilliant you are, Andy.
 Don’t you want to meet other brilliant students?”

-I almost threw up.
+I almost throw up.
 “Well, I may not get in.
 Obviously they wrote you because they are not certain I belong there.”

 “I will convince them.”

-I gave her a hug which produced a big smile.
+I gave her a hug which produces a big smile.

-“Gator was attending Spring football practice at State (just as an observer), so it was just the three of us in the band room after classes were done.
-We were dispirited without ‘Gator to spur us on.
-I told the twins about my audition at the Troubadour, where I had done some of the Triplets’ songs.
-Angie was mad at me for chasing Joan out of the club.
-I omitted that I used a hard-on to scare her away.
+“Gator is attending Spring football practice at State (just as an observer), so it’s just the three of us in the band room after classes are over.
+We’re dispirited without ‘Gator to spur us on.
+I tell the twins about my audition at the Troubadour, where I did some of the Triplets’ songs.
+Angie is mad at me for chasing Joan out of the club.
+I omit that I used a hard-on to scare her away.

 “She’s a star, Andy.
 How did you meet her?”

-“I saw her smoking outside a recording studio and liked her all-leather outfit.
+“I saw her outside a recording studio smoking and liked her all-leather outfit.
 We hit it off.
-My friend had a beat-up Datsun.
+My friend has a beat-up Datsun.
 We drove around Hollywood.
 She sat on my lap.”